janelznic/python-ocr-bulk-file-rename-by-main-title/README.md

 # python-ocr-bulk-file-rename-by-main-title

 ## About
-This script renames all the graphic files in directory by main title (recognized by text size) extracted by OCR
+* This script renames all the graphic files in directory by main title (recognized by text size) extracted by OCR
+* Removes diacritics and special characters excluding parentheses
+* Replaces whitespaces in filenames with dashes
+* Slice filenames to 255 characters

+## Author
 * Maintainer: [Jan Elznic](https://janelznic.cz), <jan@elznic.com>
 * GitHub repo: [https://github.com/janelznic/python-ocr-bulk-file-rename-by-main-title](https://github.com/janelznic/python-ocr-bulk-file-rename-by-main-title)